 Pretty lighting can brighten up a space and add dimension to your baby’s nursery.
 The Life of Two Texans has a pretty chandelier that adds so much dimension to their pretty space.
 Notice how your eyes are drawn up?

-Accent patterns like vertical stripes can make narrow spaces seem taller while horizontal stripes can make a room seem wider.
+Accent patterns like vertical stripes painted walls can make narrow spaces seem taller while horizontal stripes can make a room seem wider.
 Look how tall the walls look in this photo from Project Nursery.

 Paint the ceiling.
 A ceiling that is painted a different color than the rest of the walls creates a dramatic decorating effect and makes the room seem larger.
 Look how our eyes are drawn up in this orange nursery.